PhenomicAI/bascvi/src/ml_benchmarking/README.md

 To evaluate the performance of the embedding approach we leverage author given labels.

 ## How to test your own Architectures

+Please refer to the template config files under `ml_benchmarking/config/templates/` for how to configure your own architecture.
+In the config json file, the `emb_trainer/model_args` section contains the arguments for the model architecture.
+The `emb_trainer/training_args` section contains the arguments for the training loop.

 ## License